-Table 5-2 (Cont.)Error Intercepting Class Bits
+Table 5-2 (Cont.)
+Error Intercepting Class Bits

 Bit Mnemonic Error Condition The following message is printed on the operator's terminal: UNIT xxx WENT OFF-LINE (FILE UNSAFE) 1 PLEASE POWER DOWN AND THEN TURN IT ON AGAIN 32 ER.FUL A file structure has been filled with data (i.e., there are no free blocks).
 There will be no messages printed.
 31 ER.QEX The user's disk quota has been exhausted.
 The following message is printed on his terminal: [EXCEEDING QUOTA file-structure name] 30 ER.TLX The user's run time limit, as set by the SET TIME command, has been exhausted.
 This error condition applies only to non-BATCH jobs.
-The following message is printed on the user's terminal: ?TIME LIMIT EXCEEDED 29 ER.EIJ The job has a fatal error.
-The following are a few of the possible error messages which may be printed on the user's terminal: ?ILLEGAL UUO AT USER PC addr ?ADDRESS CHECK AT USER PC addr ?PC OUT OF BOUNDS AT USER PC addr
+The following message is printed on the user's terminal: TIME LIMIT EXCEEDED 29 ER.EIJ The job has a fatal error.
+The following are a few of the possible error messages which may be printed on the user's terminal: PILLEGAL UUO AT USER PC addr PADDRESS CHECK AT USER PC addr PC OUT OF POUNDS AT USER PC addr PC OUT OF BOUNDS AT USER PC adar 1 only if th e disk went unsaf e